LucidMach/Blog/src/content/blog/my-big-problem-with-machine-learning.md

 </center>

-i didn't like that when people said machine learning, **they meant the cresent moon**... all the cool fun stuff hid under the `DEEP LEARNING` tag
+when people say machine learning, **they almost always mean the cresent moon**... all the cool fun stuff hid under the `DEEP LEARNING` tag

 1. ANNs
 2. CNNs